 A retained asset account allows beneficiaries to withdraw from the death benefit when they need to.2 The funds will accrue interest, but beneficiaries can withdraw their balance at any time, much like a checking account.
 The interest that the account earns will be taxable, but the principal payout is not.

-Payouts are impacted by the number of beneficiaries you choose.
+Life insurance payouts are impacted by the number of beneficiaries you choose.
 Many policyholders may have just one beneficiary, but some may choose to divide their insurance payout between multiple children, dependents, or charitable organizations.
-Here’s how payouts work for single and multiple beneficiaries:
+Here’s how life insurance payouts work for single and multiple beneficiaries:

 When you have one beneficiary, this person, trust, or organization can claim and receive the full payout.
 They can typically decide how they want to receive the payout when they file the claim.